Maker of 787 battery charger says will support U.S. investigation

-WASHINGTON Securaplane Technologies Inc, a unit of Britain's Meggitt Plc, on Sunday confirmed that it makes the charger for lithium-ion batteries used on Boeing Co's 787 Dreamliner, and said it fully support U.S. investigations into battery issues that grounded the new planes last week.
+WASHINGTON Securaplane Technologies Inc, a unit of Britain's Meggitt Plc (MGGT.L), on Sunday confirmed that it makes the charger for lithium-ion batteries used on Boeing Co's (BA.N) 787 Dreamliner, and said it fully support U.S. investigations into battery issues that grounded the new planes last week.

 The U.S. National Transportation Safety Board on Sunday ruled out excess voltage as the cause of a battery fire on the 787 at the Boston airport this month.
 It said investigators would travel on Tuesday to Tucson, Arizona, where Securaplane is based, to test and examine the charger and download memory from the controller for the auxiliary power unit.